newrelic/newrelic-quickstarts/CONTRIBUTING.md

 - `Step 5`: resolve feedback from code reviews.
 - `Step 6`: after approval, merge your PR.

-When creating a new Observability Pack or reviewing a PR please keep the following in mind, and refer to the [quickstart validation workflow](https://github.com/newrelic/newrelic-observability-packs/blob/main/.github/workflows/validate_packs.yml) for current validations.
+When creating a new quickstart or reviewing a PR please keep the following in mind, and refer to the [quickstart validation workflow](https://github.com/newrelic/newrelic-observability-packs/blob/main/.github/workflows/validate_packs.yml) for current validations.

 ### Quick start best practices